Open the canonical periods

 To edit or create new periods and authorities, you must create a local, in-browser database.
 To do this, first navigate to Home > Data sources.
 Under Add data source, set the Type to In-browser (editable), give your data source a label and (optionally) a description, and click Add.

-Initially your data source will be empty.
-Before you can add any periods, you first need to create an authority or source for the definition of the period.
+You will see the Browse periods page, but there will be no periods to browse because initially your data source will be empty.
+Before you can add a new period, you first need to create an authority or source for the definition of the period.
 Every period belongs to an authority, even if it was informally published.
 Navigate to Data source > Add authority to create a new authority.

-If the source is a scholarly article or other artifact that has been assigned a digital object identifier or DOI, you can also copy and paste the DOI into the Linked Data box to load citable information directly from the CrossRef database.
+If the source is a scholarly article or other artifact that has been assigned a digital object identifier or DOI, you can also copy and paste the DOI into the Most published sources tab to load a citable description directly from the CrossRef database.

-If the source is something less formally published, such as a web page, you’ll need to enter citable information manually.
-Click the Not linked data tab to do this.
+If the source is something less formally published, such as a web page, you’ll need to enter a citable description manually.
+Click the Other sources tab to do this.
 Try to enter as much descriptive information as possible.

 If the source is a page-numbered text, and all of the periods that it defines are on a single page (for example in a table), you can also put that page number in the Locator field (whether or not you manually entered the other citable information).
 If the periods defined by the authority are on different pages, don’t put that information here—put it with the description of each period.